razash10/DeliveryTracker/README.md

 # DeliveryTracker
 Organize all your pending deliveries in one place!
-Also sorted by days left until arrival
+Also sorted by days left until arrival.

 Requirments:
 All you need is python to run this program. you can download it here: